SACHSTech/careers-in-computer-science-lucymao-12/project.md

 The descriptions given are based on the job listing on indeed.

 ---
-### Entry Level
+### Entry Level: Motorola Solutions
 >“We are seeking smart, self-motivated, enthusiastic software engineers to help us design and deliver our call taking solutions.
 Ideal candidates must excel at solving problems and seeking to improve processes in innovative ways.
 To be successful in this role you must value teamwork and communication as well as working closely with other engineers in small, dynamic, Agile teams.
 As a Software Engineer in this role you must be adept at learning new technologies quickly.
 This role will be responsible for designing, developing, and maintaining high-quality code for a multi-tenant public safety application using Java, C++, C#, Python and Erlang in agile scrum development teams.”

-### Mid Level
+### Mid Level: Amazon
->“We are seeking an intermediate software developer with a robust software development background in multiple different environments and programming languages.
-We are looking for someone who is driven, curious and possesses a problem-solving mindset to seek out pertinent information from others.
-The successful incumbent will embrace continuous learning and keep up-to-date with the fast-paced changes made to PHP and Laravel frameworks and the 75+ open source third party software used by our applications.”
+>"The Amazon Advertising engineering team has an opportunity to be part of something big!
+Working on advertising for Amazon.<span>com, Kindle Special Offers, and Amazon Mobile Ads, the Ad Product Tools team provides critical tools that streamline ad delivery to millions of Amazon customers.
+CCS Engineering team is looking for a talented Software Development Engineer to help us build solutions to our platforms across web for custom applications."

-### Senior Level
+### Senior Level: Indeed
 >“You will be part of a team that strives to offer a robust and available solution for managing applicant data in order to facilitate the hiring needs of our employers.
 Our team has been leading initiatives that focus on reliability and fidelity of data, particularly by shifting our infrastructure toward AWS and other modern technologies that provide guarantees necessary for our business.
 Our team has a strong culture of improving observability in our services, ensuring that we are positioned to handle traffic growth and patterns that our clients need to deliver solutions to our customers.”

 <br>